 Cows are usually de-horned when they are very young calves.
 Also called de-budding, this procedure is extremely traumatic to these babies, who are just a few weeks old when their horn buds are burned off or cut out of their heads.
 For older cows, amputation is required because the horns have already attached to the skull.

 Of course, farmers know that this mutilation is excruciatingly painful.
-Cows struggle violently and have to be restrained during the painful de-horning process, which is done without anesthetics or painkillers.
+Cows struggle violently and have to be restrained during the painful de-horning process, which is done without anesthetics.

 CAN YOU IMAGINE IF SOMEONE AMPUTATED A PART OF YOUR BODY, FOR NO REASON OTHER THAN WANTING TO EXPLOIT YOU FOR YOUR BODILY SECRETIONS AND YOUR FLESH?